bpu991/pypractice/README.md

 # Welcome to pyPractice!
-**An app for practicing and building Python fundamentals.**
+**An app for practicing and building Python fundamentals.
+Made by:**
-authors:
 - Andrew Travers
 - Ben Pu
 - Jony Almeida